wandnz/streamevmon/README.md

 This will generate a JAR file with all the required dependencies included.
 You can then upload it to a running Flink cluster.
-Be sure that your Flink instance is running the same versions of Flink and Scala as you built this project for - Scala 2.12 and Flink 1.9.1.
+Be sure that your Flink instance is running the same versions of Flink and Scala as you built this project for - currently Scala 2.12 and Flink 1.9.1.

 ## Extending this project

 Extending this project is fairly straightforward.
-All code can be found in src/main, with the vast majority in the scala folder.
+All code can be found in `src/main/scala`.
 You are encouraged to also write additional tests if you add new code.

 The project has a few main packages, and some classes which belong to the base package.
-See the documentation for descriptions of the packages.
+See the ScalaDoc documentation for descriptions of the packages.

-To add a new detection algorithm, a new package should be created within nz.net.wand.streamevmon.detectors, with a descriptive name.
+To add a new detection algorithm, a new package should be created within `nz.net.wand.streamevmon.detectors`, with a descriptive name.
 A high-level description and configuration details should be placed in the documentation of the package object.
-Finally, an entrypoint that runs the detector in a Flink environment should be created in the nz.net.wand.streamevmon.runners package.
+Finally, an entrypoint that runs the detector in a Flink environment should be created in the `nz.net.wand.streamevmon.runners` package.
-See the changepoint detector for an example of a reasonably complex detector.
+See the `mode` package for an example of a reasonably simple stateful detector.

+Once your detector is complete, you should also add it to the `UnifiedRunner`.
+This will make it run in the default entrypoint for the program, along with the other enabled detectors.
+While extending the runner, you can also decide what type of measurements you want to accept, such as selecting from ICMP, DNS, or other measurement types, and whether you want lossy measurements to be filtered out before they get to you.